Search by popular criteria

 I'm not good at Japanese, but I'll try to write in Japanese.

 I learned to drive at the school for 14 days.
 For me, it was an interesting, memorable and unforgettable experience.
-I love all the teachers here because they are all very enthusiastic to guide and support me and teach me how to drive safely.
-There were some teachers who were very special to me, and I really love them and miss them, but I won't mention their names here, I'll keep them secret.😄
+I love all the teachers here because they are all so enthusiastic about teaching me, supporting me and teaching me how to drive safely.
+There were some teachers who were very special to me, and I miss them so much, but I won't mention their names here, I'll keep them a secret 😄

 After graduating from school, I returned to my hometown and went to the Saitama Prefectural Driver's License Center to take my final driver's license test.
 I passed the test on the first try.